An exploration in embedded Linux

 An assistant can carry the load

 The hardest part of embedded Linux isn't writing recipes — it's knowing which knobs to turn and why.
-Structured Starlark and a queryable graph let an AI do the legwork instead of asking the developer to memorize a build system's quirks.
+Structured Starlark and a queryable graph let an AI do the legwork, so developers can stay focused on the product instead of holding the whole build system in their head.

-We'd like to hear from you — about a board you're targeting, a unit you can't get to build, or a contract you'd like help with.
+We'd like to hear from you — about a board you're targeting, a unit that won't build, or an idea worth trying.